PikaTimer/PikaReader/README.md

 ## Usage
 Requires OpenJRE 21 or newer.

-Launch the jar file: java -jar PikaReader-0.5.jar
+Launch the jar file: java -jar PikaReader-0.6.jar

 Press the space bar to stop.

+The default web UI port is http on port 8080.

+REST api paths:
+- / -- Basic System information and web UI for control of PikaReader
+- /start -- Start the reader
+- /stop -- Stop the reader
+- /rewind -- rewind all data from PikaReader
+- /rewind/<from> -- Rewind all data after <from> date/time.
+Time in ISO format (YYYY-MM-DDTHH:MM:ss)
+- /rewind/<from>/<to> -- Rewind data between from and to
+- /debug -- Dump the debug log to the browser
+- /trigger -- Record a "trigger" time (chip = 0, reader = 0, antenna = 0) to mark an event
+- /antennaStatus - Show the current antenna port stats
+- /status - dump the current reader status
+- /events -- WebSocket (ws://) that will send a message for each read or status update

+## Notice!
-The first time the app is run, it will automatically create a config file.
-You will need to edit the ~/.PikaReader.conf file to configure the app.
+The first time the app is run, it will automatically create a basic config file.
+You will need to quit PikaReader and then edit the ~/.PikaReader.conf file to configure the app.
+Once this is done you can restart the app and being using itd.